proycon/flat/README.rst

 types is supported through the FoLiA paradigm.
 It is a document-centric tool that fully preserves and visualises document structure.

-The project is in its early stages but already quite functional and in practical use in an academic setting.

 FLAT is written in Python using the Django framework.
 The user interface is written using javascript with jquery.
 The FoLiA Document Server (https://github.com/proycon/foliadocserve) , the back-end